r0bertcode/Javascript-Subclassing/README.md

 PersonTwo.prototype = Object.create(Person.prototype);
 ```

-As we are assinging the prototype to a Object built from the Person prototype...
+As we are assinging the prototype to a Object built from the Person prototype,
+we are also reassigning PersonTwos constructor to be Person and not PersonTwo

 ```
 PersonTwo.prototype.constuctor